-Karen Ingham is an artist, writer, and curator.
+Karen Ingham is an artist, writer, and designer.
 She was born in England and raised in the United States, Germany and Norway.
-She gained an MPhil with the University of Wales in 2001 and a PhD in 2006 with research into historical and contemporary art and science collaborations in the anatomical theatre.
-In 2009 and she was awarded a Major Creative Wales Arts Prize to develop new ideas around identity, transience, mutability and synthesis.
-Her work is internationally exhibited and disseminated and has been shown at the ICA London, the Berlin and Edinburgh Film Festivals, the Enter3 Festival Prague, Waag Amsterdam, and The National Museum and Gallery of Wales amongst other venues.
-She has several publications in distribution with Dewi Lewis Publishing, Ffotogallery Publications, and Seren Books.
+She gained an MPhil and a PhD with the University of Wales for her research into historical and contemporary art and science collaborations in the biomedical domain.
+She is an awardee of a Major Creative Wales Arts Prize and of AHRC and Wellcome Trust awards.
+Her work is internationally exhibited and disseminated and has been shown at the ICA London, the Berlin and Edinburgh Film Festivals, Somerset House London, Waag Amsterdam, and The National Museum and Gallery of Wales amongst other venues.
+She has several publications in distribution with Dewi Lewis Publishing, Ffotogallery Publications, Seren Books and CG Publishing.

 Whilst grounded in a philosophical discourse, public engagement across art and science is also important, as demonstrated by her AHRC Sci-Art Research Fellowship Seeds of Memory (2005/6) with the Cardiff Neuroscience Research Group, and her film and exhibition Narrative Remains (2009), a collaboration with the Royal College of Surgeons Hunterian Museum in London funded by The Wellcome Trust Arts Awards.
-She also writes on: the photographic memento mori, ‘A Dark Adapted Eye’ in Stilled (2006) and ‘From Tissue to Tex’ in The Journal of Performance Research, Issue 15.1 Memento Mori (2010) and on contemporary revitalisations of the anatomical theatre and the body therein, ‘Art and the Theatre of Mind and Body’ in The Journal of Anatomy (2010), ‘The Anatomy Lesson of Professor Moxham’ in (Ed.
+She also writes on: the photographic memento mori, ‘A Dark Adapted Eye’ in Stilled (2006) and ‘From Tissue to Text’ in The Journal of Performance Research, Issue 15.1 Memento Mori (2010) and on contemporary revitalisations of the anatomical theatre and the body therein, ‘Art and the Theatre of Mind and Body’ in The Journal of Anatomy (2010), ‘The Anatomy Lesson of Professor Moxham’ in (Ed.
 Maaike Bleeker) Anatomy Live: Performance and The Operating Theatre, University of Amsterdam Press (2008) and Anatomy Lessons (2004).
-In addition to her own practice Ingham acts as an artist/curator.
-In 2008 she curated the group show Reasoned Uncertainties, elements of which were shown in Bilbao in 2009 and she was an AXIS Open Frequency Curator for Wales for 2008-09.
+Ingham’s practice also includes design and architectural projects such as ‘Keeper’ (2013 with Bella Kerr) and ‘Hybrid Lives Co-Working Space’ (2013 with the Royal College of Art and the AHRC Creative Exchange).